-On the west the Streaked Wall, carved from the Vermilion Cliff, is wonderfully eroded.
-Opposite is the Brown Wall, rich of hue, supporting three stupendous structures of gorgeous color, known as the Sentinels.
+Passing the gates the traveler stands in a canyon of nearly perpendicular sides more than half a mile deep, half a mile wide at the bottom, a mile wide from crest to crest, whose walls glow with color.
+On the west the Streaked Wall, carved from the White Cliff, is wonderfully eroded.
+Opposite is the Brown Wall, rich of hue, supporting three stupendous structures of gorgeous color, known as the Three Wise Men.
 Opposite these rise on the west the Three Patriarchs, Yosemitelike in form, height, and bulk but not in personality or color.

 A mile beyond stands El Gobernador, the most remarkable monolith of the region.
-This mighty rock, sometimes called the Great White Throne, is a colossal truncated dome, mostly white or gray in color, with streaks of red throughout.
+This mighty rock, better known as the Great White Throne, is a colossal truncated dome, mostly white or gray in color, with streaks of red throughout.
 The white crown is heavily marked in two directions, suggesting the web and woof of drapery.
-Directly opposite, a lesser monolith, nevertheless gigantic, is called Angel's Landing.
+Directly opposite, a lesser monolith, nevertheless gigantic, is called Angels Landing.
 A natural bridge which is still in nature's workshop is one of the interesting spectacles of this vicinity.
 Its splendid arch is fully formed, but the wall against which it rests its full length remains, broken through in one spot only.